JKring/dwolla-ruby-library/README.md

 * Transactions Listing
 * Transactions Details by ID
 * Transactions Stats
-* Send and Request Transactions with Other Id types (Facebook, Twitter, Email, or Phone.)
+* Request Transactions with Other Id types (Facebook, Twitter, Email, or Phone.)

 ## Usage